 No bicycle riding on Market grounds.
 Biking to the Market is encouraged, though--just walk your bike to the racks.

 Special Events, Special Guests throughout the year

 Special events happen at the Market throughout the year: Sunday Greatest Community Garage Sales and Super Fleas, Flower City Days, and Night Markets/Band on the Bricks add to the Market's lively flavor.
-Weekly Special Guests bring community organizations and programs to the Market.
+Weekly Special Guests bring non-profit community organizations and programs to the Market.
 See the Special Events page

 The Friends of the Market offer tours to youth and adults year-round!
 The tours focus both on the fascinating past and the present of the Market.
 Learn more about our tours!

 The Market is constantly striving to get better and better.
 Learn about the capital and other improvements ongoing and coming to the Market.